Bernard Castro

 Bernard Castro (August 11, 1904 – August 24, 1991) was the inventor of the modern convertible couch.

-Born in Sicily, Castro emigrated to the U.S. in 1919.
-He never finished high school but went to work as an upholsterer’s apprentice.
+Born in Sicily, Castro emigrated to the United States in 1919.
+He never finished high school, but went to work as an upholsterer's apprentice.
 In 1931 with $400 in capital he opened his first store, which eventually became a chain.
 At his death in 1991, he had sold over 5 million of his convertible sofas through 48 retail showrooms in 12 states, becoming a multimillionaire in the process.

-Castro married Theresa Barabas on Valentine’s Day 1942.
+Castro married Theresa Barabas on Valentine's Day 1942.
 Their two children were Bernard, Jr. and Bernadette.
-Bernadette became locally famous in the New York area as the company’s official four-year-old spokesperson.
-Theresa died at 85 in March 2002.
+Bernadette became locally famous in the New York area as the company's official four-year-old spokesperson.
+Theresa died in March 2002, aged 85.
 Castro Convertibles was acquired in 1993 by Krause Furniture.

 Bernard was involved with every aspect of the product’s development, production and sale.
-Bernard brought the sofa bed into the living room, formerly that category of product was not thought of as a living room piece of furniture.
-With Bernard’s interior design background, he was able to introduce a more fashion forward concept for convertible furniture.
-Bernard was a genius at advertising, using all 3 mediums at once: television, radio, and print in all markets where Castro Convertibles had showrooms.
-A favorite innovation includes the ‘Scotch n Sofa,’ a sofa that converted into a bar with a built in turntable, unlike anything else out in the marketplace.
+Bernard brought the sofa bed into the living room; formerly that category of product was not thought of as a living room piece of furniture.
+With Bernard’s interior design background, he was able to introduce a more fashion-forward concept for convertible furniture.
+Bernard was a genius at advertising, using all three mediums at once: television, radio, and print in all markets where Castro Convertibles had showrooms.
+A favorite innovation was the "Scotch n Sofa", a sofa that converted into a bar with a built-in turntable, unlike anything else in the marketplace.
 Products like this made Castro Convertibles the leader and innovator in convertible furniture.
 Bernard believed in making his showrooms a destination for customers, with a real “show business” experience.
 Bernard built a 35-foot boat in his celebrated Fort Lauderdale showroom, which attracted customers from all over the region.